 In addition, the number of livestock facilities is very large.
 Except for dairy farms and pig breeding farms directly managed by companies and corporations with good management and technical staff who can carry out inventory techniques and strictly apply greenhouse gas emission reduction processes; most of our livestock farms in production do not meet this requirement.

-TH Group's experience over the past 4 years shows that the first 2 years of implementing greenhouse gas inventory activities at farms were very difficult, despite large investments and direct guidance from foreign experts, the Vietnam Livestock Association cited.
+According to the experience of TH Group in the past 4 years, the first 2 years of implementing greenhouse gas inventory activities of farms were very difficult, despite large investments and direct guidance from foreign experts, the Vietnam Livestock Association cited.

 Currently, the number of domestic service organizations and experts with sufficient qualifications and experience to guide the inventory and control measures of greenhouse gases in the livestock sector is very small, and training is needed.

-For the above reasons, the Vietnam Livestock Association proposes that the Ministry of Natural Resources and Environment not include livestock farming sectors and facilities in the list of greenhouse gas inventories in the current period, at least from now until 2027.
+For the above reasons, the Vietnam Animal Husbandry Association recommends that the Ministry of Natural Resources and Environment not include livestock sectors and facilities in the list of greenhouse gas inventories in the current period, at least from now until 2027.

-The delay allows management agencies, service units and breeders to have more opportunities to familiarize themselves with, acquire appropriate knowledge and technology, renovate barns and prepare resources to be able to implement these very new and complex issues.
+The delay will give management agencies, service units and breeders more time to get acquainted, acquire appropriate knowledge and technology, renovate barns and prepare resources to be able to implement these very new and complex issues.